Prayer Habits

 How can women’s ministry use a prayer journal?

 A women’s ministry can use one weekly Scripture focus, private daily journal entries and optional discussion prompts.
+The safest pattern is shared Scripture plus private pages, not public reading of personal prayers.

 Should group members share every journal entry?